hyundai-robotics/doc-svtool-change/2-user-interface/3-origins.md

 In addition to the axis home position, the following parameters are also automatically updated to the values assigned to the connected servo tool:

-- Soft limit of the corresponding auxiliary axis
+- Soft limit of the corresponding additional axis

 - Encoder offset